Front Page: Web accessibility

 Requirements of the Act on the Provision of Digital Services

-The Act on the Provision of Digital Services obliges the public sector and some private and third sector organisations to comply with accessibility requirements in their digital services.
+The Act on the Provision of Digital Services obliges the public sector and some private and third sector organisations to comply with accessibility requirements.
 This section provides information on the requirements of the Act and the kind of actors that are obliged under the Act.
-In addition, you can find information on other legislation that provides guidance in accessibility matters.

 Scope: does the Act apply to us?